 - 1. Provide services in accordance with all laws, regulations, policies, and procedures that govern the provision of services in the facility. - 2.
-The provider agrees to comply with all applicable state and federal laws and regulations according to licensing standards, as well as administrative policies and procedures of DARS as from time to time amended. - 3.
+The provider agrees to comply with all applicable state and federal laws, as well as administrative policies and procedures of DARS as from time to time amended. - 3.
 Services will be provided without regard to age, sex, race, color, religion, national origin, or type of illness or condition.
 In accordance with the terms of Section 504 of the Rehabilitation Act of 1973 (29 U.S.C. §794) no handicapped individual shall, solely by reason of his handicap, be excluded from participation in, be denied the benefits of, or be subjected to discrimination. - 4.
-The provider agrees to keep such records as DARS determines necessary.
+The provider agrees to keep such records as DARS\determines necessary.
 The provider will furnish DARS on request information regarding payments claimed for providing services under the Auxiliary Grant program.
 Access to records and facilities by authorized DARS representatives and the Attorney General of Virginia or his authorized representatives, and authorized federal personnel will be permitted upon reasonable request. - 5.
 Care for auxiliary grant recipients in accordance with the requirements at the current established rate. - 6.
 Payment at the established rate for the services involved shall constitute full payment for the services rendered.
-Should an audit by authorized state or federal officials result in disallowance of amounts previously paid to the provider, the provider shall reimburse LLDSS and State upon demand. - 7.
-Adhere to third-party payment requirements in accordance with the Code of Virginia and appropriate state regulations. - 8.
+Should an audit by authorized state or federal officials result in disallowance of amounts previously paid to the provider, the provider shall reimburse VDSS upon demand. - 7.
+Adhere to third-party payment in accordance with §22VAC30-80 of the Code of Virginia. - 8.
 Refrain from charging the recipient, his family, or his authorized personal representative a security deposit or any other form of compensation as a condition of admission or continued stay in the facility. - 9.
 Resident's personal needs allowance should be kept separately and apart from other facility funds, preferably in a separate account holding PNA funds for all AG recipients. - 10.
-The provider agrees to submit an annual certification form each year by October 1, failure to do so will limit participation in the Auxiliary Grant Program. - 11.
+Submit an annual Certification form by October 1 of each year, failure to submit annual certification form; the provider will not be authorized to accept additional individuals with AG. - 11.
 Provide the local department of social services that determines the resident's auxiliary grant eligibility a 14-day written notice when a recipient is to be discharged from the facility.

 - 12. Provide a 60-day written notice to the division of licensing in the event of the facility's closure or ownership change with a copy to the local department of social services that determines the resident's auxiliary grant eligibility. - 13.
 Return to the local department of social services that determines the resident's auxiliary grant eligibility all auxiliary grant funds received after the death or discharge date of an auxiliary grant recipient in the facility. - 14.
-Except as otherwise provided by applicable state or federal law, this agreement may be terminated at will on thirty days' written notice by either party. - 15.
-This agreement may be terminated by DARS at any time if DARS determines that the provider poses a threat to the health, safety or welfare of any individual enrolled in any program administered by the Department. - 16.
+Except as otherwise provided by applicable state or federal law, this agreement may be terminated at will on thirty days' written notice by either party.
+This agreement may be terminated by DARS if DARS determines that the provider poses a threat to the health, safety or welfare of any individual enrolled in any program administered by the Department. - 15.
 Except as otherwise provided by applicable state or federal law, all disputes regarding provider reimbursement and/or termination of this agreement by DARS for any reason shall be resolved through administrative proceedings.
 These administrative proceedings and judicial review of such administrative proceedings shall be pursuant to the Virginia Administrative Process Act.